 In short, a business that has only modest photocopying requirements can save a lot of money by choosing a machine that only does what is needed.
 In recognition of this fact, all of the major manufacturers produce black and white photocopiers – giving small businesses the chance to spend only so much as is necessary.
 Here are just a few of the leading black and white photocopiers from a selection of the leading photocopier brands.

-This is a multi-function machine that is also a printer and a scanner.
+This is a multi-function black and white photocopier that is also a printer and a scanner.
 A low-ish print speed (28 ppm) and a standard paper capacity, mean that this machine is ideally suited for small businesses and home-based companies.
 The initial print time is a speedy 8.5 seconds with a 10 second copy time, so that first copy comes out relatively quickly.
 There are also a number of other handy functions, including two-sided output as standard and an automatic document feeder.

 With an impressive print quality of 600 dpi and a print speed of up to 25 pages per minute, this machine is all about high-performance.
 As well as a copier, it is also a printer, fax machine and scanner, and comes with all the standard capabilities of a multi-function device.